SehiPark/CpGFuse/README.md

 ## Pipeline Steps

+The full code of each step in the pipeline is available in the files CpGFuse_HCCs.ipynb for HCC cells and CpGFuse_HepG2.ipynb for HepG2 cells.
 ### 1. Data Import

 We start by importing the raw methylation data files and the necessary Python libraries.